 Voir le sujet précédent Voir le sujet suivant Aller en bas

-ici, on en parle depuis très longtemps ... puisque GS est aussi, l'un des membres le plus éminent du cartel, qui manipule le prix de l'or à la baisse..
+ici, on en parle depuis très longtemps ... puisque GS est aussi, l'un des membres le plus éminent du cartel de l'or, qui manipule le prix de l'or à la baisse..

 cet article du w post a le mérite de faire le point complet sur les relations quasi incestueuses de GS avec le gouvernement us .. quelquesoit le parti au pouvoir... voir le § sur Clinton et Rubin